 As Demis Hassabis pointed out in London at the AI for Science Forum, the implications here go well beyond life science, as we’re seeing “engineering science—you have to build the artifact of interest first, then use the scientific method to reduce it down and understand its components.”
 Much work still has to be done to fully understand these complex neural networks, with deep interrogation, like an fMRI of the brain.

 Are we now entering an exponential phase of digital biology, a vertical takeoff, a golden age of discovery?
 Time will tell, but think about what happens when you have a sum of the parts.
-When you have exquisite knowledge of the structure of proteins and all their bimolecular interactions (other proteins, DNA, RNA, ligands), not just pairwise but in multiples, in pathways, but (not just static) also with perturbations, along with all the big epistemic gains being made at the cellular level.
+When you have exquisite knowledge of the structure of proteins and all their biomolecular interactions (other proteins, DNA, RNA, ligands), not just pairwise but in multiples, in pathways, but (not just static) also with perturbations, along with all the big epistemic gains being made at the cellular level.
 This sets up the potential for the virtual cell in the future to simulate and predict its function.
 Perhaps that work will ultimately be undertaken, at least in part, by a virtual lab!

 I hope you can see the potential this body of work has for advancing our understanding of human biology and physiology, health and disease processes, and what is already taking off— designing and developing new therapies.
 It’s exhilarating!

 Thank you for reading and subscribing to Ground Truths.
-As I’ve learned recently talking with subscribers, many people still don’t realize that it’s a hybrid of newsletter/analyses like this and podcasts, roughly alternating between each format.
+As I’ve learned recently talking with subscribers, many people still don’t realize that it’s a hybrid of newsletter/analyses like this, and podcasts, roughly alternating between each format.

 The Ground Truths newsletters and podcasts are all free, open-access, without ads.